Cleosetric/RMMV_BattleMechanic/README.md

 - Add escape enemy when enemy move far away to certain distance
 - Add Brave Trait to Enemy, so enemy wouldn't run away from battle
 - Add Approach Command, so party will move closer to enemy position but cost a turn
+- Add Tag <FLY> to enemy to tag its flying